-Māori Language Day is September 14 and commemorates the presentation of the 1972 Māori language petition to parliament.
+Māori Language Week has been celebrated each year from 1975.
+September 14 and commemorates the presentation of the 1972 Māori language petition to parliament.

 Why a week?
 Why not a year?
 Why not a decade?
 A century?

 Because New Zealand is revitalising the Māori language and a part of that is celebration of our success and promoting te reo Māori.
 Māori language week is an opportunity for concentrated celebration, promotion and encouragement.
 And every minute of every hour of every day is a Māori language minute – we can choose to use te reo – every time we do, even just a ‘Kia ora!’ contributes to revitalisation.